cjpitre/techx15plus/README.md

 ### Mod Summary
 - 15x multiplier on most repeatable techs **_crashing possible when adding a lot of a single research in the queue at the same time_**
 - 9x multiplier on Caravan (Market) - too much breaks trade
+- 3x multiplier on Bloodlines - 4 seems to crash
+- 18x multiplier on Husbandry
 - 25x multiplier on
   - Logistica (Byzantine-Castle)
   - Lechetic Legacy (Poles-Castle)